 Eribulin mesylate is an inhibitor of microtubule function and is used as an antineoplastic agent for refractory, metastatic breast cancer and liposarcoma.
 Despite its cytotoxic activity against cancer cells, eribulin has rarely been implicated in causing clinically apparent acute liver injury.

 Eribulin (er' i bue' lin) is a synthetic macrocyclic analogue of halichondrin B, a naturally occurring inhibitor of mitotic division found in a species of marine sponges (Halichondria okadai).
 Eribulin binds to the growing ends of microtubules preventing cell division (mitotic arrest) which leads to tubulin sequestration in aggregates and apoptotic cell death.
 Eribulin was approved for use in cancer chemotherapy in 2010 and current indications are for metastatic breast cancer after failure of chemotherapy with an anthracycline and taxane.
 It is also approved for use in metastatic, refractory liposarcoma.
-Eribulin is given intravenously in doses of 1.4 mg/meter-squared, typically on days 1 and 8 of 21 day cycles.
+Eribulin is given intravenously in doses of 1.4 mg/m2, typically on days 1 and 8 of 21 day cycles.
 Eribulin is available in single use vials of 1 mg per 2 mL under the trade name Halaven.
-Side effects are common and include nausea, vomiting, fatigue, headache, dizziness, peripheral neuropathy, hoarseness, ataxia, dysphagia, urinary retention, constipation, diarrhea, bone marrow suppression, alopecia and phlebitis at the infusion site. rare but potentially severe adverse events include severe neutropenia, peripheral neuropathy, prolongation of the QTc interval and embryo-fetal toxicity.
+Side effects are common and include nausea, vomiting, fatigue, headache, dizziness, peripheral neuropathy, hoarseness, ataxia, dysphagia, urinary retention, constipation, diarrhea, bone marrow suppression, alopecia and phlebitis at the infusion site.
+Rare, but potentially severe adverse events include severe neutropenia, peripheral neuropathy, prolongation of the QTc interval and embryo-fetal toxicity.

 Eribulin is a cytotoxic chemotherapeutic agent and serum aminotransferase and alkaline phosphatase elevations are common during cyclic therapy of breast cancer and liposarcoma.
 The reported rates of ALT elevations have ranged from 8% to 83% with values above 5 times the upper limit or normal (ULN) in 2% to 5%.
 Isolated mention of “toxic hepatitis” have been made in reports of clinical trials of eribulin but no details of the onset, clinical features and course have been published and the role of eribulin in these outcomes is uncertain.
 Nevertheless, despite high rates of serum enzyme elevations during treatment, cases of clinically apparent liver injury have not been reported in detail and must be rare.